oxctl/calendar-import/README.md

 # Java

-This currently works with Java 8 and fails to start with Java 11.
-It should be updated to run with Java 11 at some point.
+This currently runs with Java 11.

+## LTI Configuration

+When the server is up and running there is a public URL of `/config.xml` that hosts the XML needed to configure the tool.
+This pulls the launch URL from the current request and so can be used for any host.

 # Job Progress